dankunlee/dankunlee.github.io/_posts/2020-09-13-Building-Forum-6.md

 Controller will use the file Service to interact with users for file related jobs.

-_uploadFile_ method saves the file uploaded by a user and stores the link for downloading the file in DB.
+_uploadFile_ method saves the file uploaded by a user and stores the URI (where users can download the file) in DB.
-Then it returns the link with the file information such as file name, size, and type.
+Then it returns the link with the file information such as file name, size, URI and type.

 _uploadMultipleFiles_ method is same as _uploadFile_ method, except this method can handle uploading multiple files.

+_downloadFilesInfo_ method returns file information on all files associtated with the specified post.

+_downloadFile_ returns the whole HTTP resposne (status code, header and body of the file resource).

 ```java
 package com.dankunlee.forumapp.controller;